mohithwalt/n8n-ai-automation-projects/README.md

 2. Reconnect the credentials for each service used (Gmail, Slack, Telegram, Groq, etc. — these are not included in the exported files for security)
 3. Activate the workflow

-1. Import any `.json` file into your own n8n instance (Workflows → Import from File)
-2. Reconnect the credentials for each service used (Gmail, Slack, Telegram, Groq, etc. — these are not included in the exported files for security)
-3. Activate the workflow